SFarruqui/final-project/README.md

 # Portfolio Site

-My portfolio website in old-school Windows style
+My portfolio website is inspired by an old-school Windows style.

 # Preview